apache/incubator-devlake-website/docs/UserManuals/ConfigUI/GitHub.md

 - `read:user`
 - `read:org`

-###### Fine-grained personal access tokens(Fine-grained PATs)
+###### Fine-grained personal access tokens

+Note: this token doesn't support GraphQL APIs.
+You have to disable `Use GraphQL APIs` on the connection page if you want to use it.
+However, this will significantly increase the data collection time.

 If you're concerned with giving classic PATs full unrestricted access to your repositories, you can use fine-grained PATs announced by GitHub recently.
 With fine-grained PATs, GitHub users can create read-only PATs that only have access to repositories under certain GitHub orgs.
 But in order to do that, org admin needs to enroll that org with fine-grained PATs beta feature first.
 Please check [this doc](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-fine-grained-personal-access-token) for more details.
-The token should be granted the read-only permission for the following entities.
+The token should be granted read-only permission for the following entities.
   - `Actions`
   - `Contents`
   - `Discussions`